kragen/peg-bootstrap/peg.md

 into simple recursive-descent parsers performing limited backtracking, with each nonterminal becoming a parsing function.
+It also probably makes it much more difficult to prove properties of the language recognized by a PEG.

 PEGs can parse some languages
 that context-free grammars can’t,